Most Recent

 As anyone who has found themselves whispering sweet nothings into a porcelain bowl after miscalculating their consumption levels will know, the urge to be sick (or “yack”) rises and falls, ebbs and flows, looping like an internal tide forever on the turn.
 This is perhaps best illustrated by Stewart Lee’s ode to barley wine and the gaping anus of Christ.
 If you’ve spent nights into mornings seeking oblivion to repetitive soundtracks, you may well know it all too well.

-The Tape Label Report, February 2024
+The Trilogy Tapes - The Tape Label Report, February 2024

 Welcome to The Tape Label Report, where we introduce you to five cassette-focused labels you should know about, and highlight key releases from each.